ECCC-ASTD-MRD/gem/README.md

     cd gem
     # Optionnaly checkout a specific branch:
     # git checkout <branch_name>

+    # Download the data files required to run GEM
+    ./download-dbase.sh .

     # Important: in order to set environment variables needed to run GEM, use the
-	# following setup file:
+    # following setup file, after setting up your compiler environment:
     . ./.common_setup gnu
     or
     . ./.common_setup intel

     # Create a build directory
     # The build directory has very little value in itself and can be placed